peterhinch/micropython-async/v3/docs/TUTORIAL.md

 ### 3.6.1 Querying a ThreadSafeFlag

-The state of a ThreadSafeFlag may be tested as follows:
+The `ThreadSafeFlag` class has no equivalent to `Event.is_set`.
+A synchronous function which returns the state of a `ThreadSafeFlag` instance may be created as follows:
 ```python
 import asyncio
 from select import poll, POLLIN